 Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 Austronesians (aborigines) arrived in Formosa before 10,000 BC with Han Chinese only gaining a foothold in the 16th century.
-In the 1620s the Dutch and Spanish established outposts but were expelled in 1662.
+In the 1620s the Dutch and Spanish established outposts ion the island but were expelled in 1662.

 After brief rule by the Ming Kingdom of Tungning, the island was annexed by the Qing dynasty in 1682.
 Upgraded to a Province in 1887, Taiwan was ceded to Japan in 1895.
-Japan modernised, increasing rice and sugar production, but tried to wipe out the aborigines and Chinese culture.
-It used Taiwan as a main base in World War 2 after which the Kuomintang (KMT) of the Republic of China (ROC) took control.
+Japan modernised the territory, increasing rice and sugar production, but also began to wipe out the aborigines and all Chinese culture.
+It used Taiwan as a main base in World War 2.
+After Japan’s defeat the Kuomintang (KMT) party of the Republic of China (ROC) took control.

-Taiwan is still claimed by the PRC and it remains only informally recognised as a separate country.
-Exceptional economic growth was achieved through industrialisation and Taiwan now has a stable developed economy.
+Taiwan is still claimed by the PRC and remains only informally recognised as a separate country.
+Rapid economic growth was achieved through industrialisation and Taiwan now has a stable developed economy.